mafik/automat/README.md

 # Automat

-Control computers by combining interactive blocks.
+Automat is a tangible interface for virtual objects.

 # Status

-Automat is under active development.
-It's not ready for use yet.
+Currently Automat's functionality is limited to keyboard macro recording & playback.
+It's fairly unstable but if you're lucky and it runs on your machine, it can be useful for automating some basic actions.

+You can, of course, check it out just to see how the interface works - but don't assume that it's going to stay like that.
+It's very much a work in progress.
+Roadmap includes some pretty radical new features which will drastically change how it looks and works.

+Current roadmap can be found [here](https://www.tldraw.com/ro/3d97dFMiuM0MLgqyyP0SG?d=v-1312.-804.2500.1170.page).

 # License

 Automat is licensed under the MIT license.
 Some of its components use slightly different but compatible licenses.
 This means that you are free to embed & resell Automat, as long as you follow the license terms.

 Here is an overview of the licenses used by Automat's dependencies: